midstem/calendar/README.md

 .header-grid - styles the grid container that wraps header items.
 To change the order of the elements, edit this style: grid-template-areas: 'today arrows month year'

+.modal-cross - styles the cross button in the modal with other events
 ```